Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/README.md

 Deploy this reference architecture using this [Azure sample on GitHub](/scenarios/secure-baseline-multitenant/README.md).

-- Azure AD, Azure AD B2C, and Azure DNS aren't deployed by this sample.
+- Microsoft Entra ID, Microsoft Entra ID B2C, and Azure DNS aren't deployed by this sample.
 - Custom domain names and TLS/SSL certificates aren't created and configured.
 Default frontend DNS names are used instead.
 - The scripts are modular so you if you already have an existing environment, you can pick and choose the relevant section or adjust the relevant pieces according to your needs (deploy only SPOKE, replace SQL DB with PostgreSQL and etc.).